XpiritBV/CodeToCloud-Workshop/Challenges/Module3-ClosingtheFeedbackLoop/Step-By-Step/CLOSELOOP-T001-SBS.md

 To enable Application Insights we need an Application Insights Resource in our resource group

-1. In your Codespace, create a new file `setup-appinsights.ps1` in your infrastructure folder.
+1. In your Codespace, open the file `deploy-infrastructure.ps1` in your infrastructure folder.

 2. Add this code snippet to the file